Violent-Profession-Transition/MIT-6.034-AI-Winston-2010/lec9-constraint-CV-obj-recognition/README.md

 ![various-projections](./various-projections.png)

-**Therefore if you close enough to the object and you switch to "perspective projection", it does not work**, but for the most part, you can neglect perspective after you get about 2.5x as far away as how big the object, and you can presume you have orthographic projection projection.
+**Therefore if you are close enough to the object and you switch to "perspective projection", it does not work**, but for the most part, you can neglect perspective after you get about 2.5x as far away as how big the object, and you can presume you have orthographic projection projection.

 It is important that these pictures/views of the object **not be just rotations on one axis, because they would not form a basis set**